 Strategic focus areas

 Sandvik Machining Solutions’ vision is to become the world-leading solutions provider to the wider component manufacturing industry.
 This entails expanding into solutions, such as additive manufacturing and digital technology, while continuing to grow in the core machining area.

 Focus on core

 In 2019, Sandvik Machining Solutions continued its focus to grow the core machining area in an increasingly competitive cutting tool industry.
 During the year three acquisitions were made in round tools.
 Along with reinforcing the offering of tools for metal cutting, Sandvik Machining Solutions also started a journey to broaden the market and growth opportunities by expanding into design, planning, verification and evaluation (see illustration below).
 The way forward will be achieved through organic growth, along with collaborations or acquisitions that include digital solutions and additive manufacturing.

 Technology leadership and innovation

-High barriers of entry due to capital intensive business model and intellectual property throughout the value chain (high degree of vertical integration).
-Cutting tools represent a small share of total manufacturing cost for the customers, however they are significant for the productivity.
+Cutting tools represent a small share of the total manufacturing cost for customers, however they are significant for the productivity.
 Service levels and product solutions are the main differentiators for the premium offering.
-Lower service degree for mid-market which is more price sensitive.
+Lower degree of service for mid-market which is more price sensitive.